Umpires

 We have also created an WCNL Umpires WhatsApp group - to get answers to our queries, to share a scenario to see if you could have made a different decision and to help each other out if we need cover.
 If you wish to be added to the group please email our Umpiring Secretary (link above).

-WCNL Umpiring Policy - WCNL_Umpiring Policy
+WCNL Umpiring Policy - Policies

 Want to become an umpire?